joverbey/oaccrefac/org.eclipse.ptp.pldt.tests.private/testcode-feal4/README.md

 in `main()`:

 - follow a similar sequence of actions using the `guessK0` loop
+- change the seed to 1461523442